brendonwang/the_tiger_times/content/home/welcome.md

   css_class:

 ---
 <p>Quote of the week: “Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.”</p><p style="text-align: center">-Pele</p>
+It is hard work, perseverance, learning, studying, sacrifice, and most of all, love of what you are doing or learning to do.”</p><p style="text-align: center">-Pele</p>